Team Reboconorte MAN driver José Rodrigues was crowned the first ever Promoter’s Cup winner at Circuito del Jarama last weekend....

 It is always good coming to Misano because you get a big crowd of very enthusiastic fans, so it's great.
 It is also the only place in the calendar where we have the sea very-very close, so if you can steal an hour or two during the race weekend you could go and see the beach and swim there which is always a good thing.
 And you have that typical Italian beach with walking streets, restaurants and ice cream. :)

 Last year we had rain, but the other times I have been to Misano, it is usually nice conditions, but not too hot around this time of the year, so very pleasant.

 FactsGet set for a weekend of action-packed racing at the Misano World Circuit Marco Simoncelli in Italy.

-These giants of motor racing, each weighing in at around 5.5 tonnes, take to the track once more and the sight of 15+ of these monsters heading into Turn 1 is truly impressive.
+These giants of motor racing, each weighing in at around 5.5 tonnes, take to the track once more and the sight of a full grid of these monsters heading into Turn 1 is truly impressive.

 It is little wonder that this form of sport where heavy practical commercial vehicles meet motor racing of the highest standard has such a massive fan following, second only to Formula One on the circuits of Europe.

 The Week End 2018 del Camionista is round two of the FIA European Truck Racing Championship (FIA ETRC) and will see the protagonists thrilling the passionate Italian crowd once again.